Comic-Con-Museum/fan-forge-backend/API_DOCS.md

 * JPG/JPEG (`image/jpeg`)
 * GIF (`image/gif`)

-The payload is validated on submit -- for example, if the payload is marked as `image/png` but the payload isn't a valid PNG file, the request is rejected with a `400 Bad Request`.
+Each image is validated on submit -- for example, if the image is marked as `image/png` but it's not a valid PNG file, the request is rejected with a `400 Bad Request`.

 ### Response